openstack/nova/doc/source/admin/troubleshooting/orphaned-allocations.rst

 * `Migration-based allocations`_ would be lost if manually deleted during a resize.
 These are allocations tracked by the migration resource record on the source compute service during a migration.
-* Healing allocations does not supported nested resource allocations before the 20.0.0 (Train) release.
+* Healing allocations only partially support nested allocations.
+Nested allocations due to Neutron ports having QoS policies are supported since 20.0.0 (Train) release.
+But nested allocations due to vGPU or Cyborg device profile requests in the flavor are not supported.
+Also if you are using provider.yaml files on compute hosts to define additional resources, if those resources are defined on child resource providers then instances using such resources are not supported.

 If you do use the ``heal_allocations`` command to cleanup allocations for a specific trouble instance, it is recommended to take note of what the